 Definitely could have a bigger impact on 2015 because the majority of 2014's remaining targets have been identified and recruited for months, those relationships are already existing.
 Could a player like Quin Blanding take a renewed look at Ohio State if they win the national title, have a serious need a defensive back and Virginia were to fire Mike London?
 Sure, but that's not going to happen.
 The real benefit is from the 2015 and 2016 crop, especially nationally, who have seen a Buckeye football program that hasn't lost a game in two years.

 Johnnie Dixon seems pretty close with some of the current Buckeye players; does your gut still say that he's a Buckeye? - BuckeyeGuy0615

 Johnnie Dixon is a really, really talented player and a really good kid.
 Friendly, personable and loyal to his friends and family.
-Johnnie has developed some pretty good relationships with Buckeye players, notably Michael Thomas, but that's enough to draw him to Columbus when he decides this Sunday (the 8th).
+Johnnie has developed some pretty good relationships with Buckeye players, notably Michael Thomas, but I don't know if that's enough to draw him to Columbus when he decides this Sunday (the 8th).
 Ohio State has had him as their top wide receiver target for a long time, and he proved them right in June when he dominated camp at Ohio State.
 They are head-to-head with the hometown favorite Hurricanes and the machine that is Alabama.
 No one, and I mean no one, believes Johnnie Dixon will choose Ohio State on Sunday.